ByteAtATime/bg-ctf/test/challenge2/README.md

 Remember: Understanding how contracts interact with each other is fundamental to Ethereum development.
 This pattern is commonly used in proxy contracts and other advanced patterns!

-Thank you for the feedback!
-You're absolutely right.
-Here's how I would modify the Challenge 2 tutorial with your suggestions:

 ## Why This Matters
 Understanding the difference between `msg.sender` and `tx.origin` is crucial for smart contract security: